 There is little to no shade along the way, so make sure to bring a hat, sunglasses, plenty of water, and wear sunscreen!

-The hike is moderately challenging, but definitely make sure you have the proper footwear.
-I wore converse and could definitely feel the gravel and rocky ground at some points throughout the hike.
+The hike is moderately challenging, so definitely make sure you have the proper footwear.
+I wore Converse and could definitely feel the gravel and rocky ground at some points throughout the hike.

 #13.
 Take a Greek Cooking Class

-One of my favorite things to do in a new country is taking a cooking class!
-Unfortunately we didn’t get to do this during our time in Greece, but it’s 100% on my list for the next trip!
+One of my favorite things to do in a new country is to take a cooking class!
+Unfortunately, we didn’t get to do this during our time in Greece, but it’s 100% on my list for the next trip!

 Santorini has some incredible flavors—fresh vegetables, olive oil, herbs, cheeses, seafood—and a cooking class gives you the chance to learn how to make a few traditional dishes yourself!